ctp-archive/data-journalism/modules/data-as-a-system/_posts/2022-06-01-when-systems-fail.md

 ## Class discussion: Fixing flawed systems

-After students have listened to the podcast on their own, devote all or a portion of the next class to a guided discussion about the content, using all or some of following questions in class.
+After students have listened to the podcast on their own, devote all or a portion of the next class to a guided discussion about the content, using all or some of the following questions in class.

 > **For instructors:** As you guide the discussion, try steering portions of the conversation from "understanding" questions to "evaluation" questions to build the complexity of students' learning.